 Prevention and Treatment

-Chemical control usually is not warranted or realistically as the insect is not a major problem on healthy trees.
-As always the best treatment is PREVENTION and STRESS MANAGEMENT.
+There are treatments but timing is critical.
+Each tree should be evaluated and assessed by a certified arborist that is experienced and understands tree biology.
+This insect has a complex life cycle (3 years), so the treatment is ongoing.
+As always the best treatment is proper care and STRESS MANAGEMENT.
 Keep trees free from stress (drought, nutrient deficiencies, soil compaction, mechanical damage, etc…).
 Water deeply during extended periods of dry weather.
 Fertilization helps to supplement essential nutrients and condition the soil.
 Practice good sanitation by raking up and removing infested leaves and fallen galls should alleviate some future infestations.
 Some galls could be pruned out but may not be realistic on larger trees with larger infestations.
+NEVER remove more than 10% of live green tissue from a mature tree!
+Trees need foliage (leaves) to live.
+Topping and Lion-tailing are extremely harmful for healthy trees, but over pruning an already stressed tree is a death sentence.
+See our post on Lion-tailing here.